I've noticed a few things about getscu.

 1) it seems to have a dependancy on libiconv.2.dylib which on macs is not always in the same directory as where getscu is looking for it.

-I cannot confirm that behaviour on my system (current 64 Bit Debian on x86), neither with +B nor -B switch.2) +B option, when I used it created corrupted binary files with what I believe have extra nulls at the end of the file.
+I cannot confirm that behaviour on my system (current 64 Bit Debian on x86), neither with +B nor -B switch.

 Does it receive data to a file and then rename it? i.e. filexxxxx.tmp ---> filexxxx.dcm